garylirocks/quickrefs/azure-devops.markdown

 Azure Pipelines uses a dynamically generated **job access token**

 - For a private project, the default scope is **organization**, this means a job could access all repos in an organization.
-- You could limit the scope to "project" in Organization/Project pipeline settings
+- You could limit the scope to "project" in Organization or Project pipeline settings
-- You could further **Limit job authorization scope to referenced Azure DevOps repositories**, use a `checkout` step or `uses` statement:
+- If you enable **Limit job authorization scope to referenced Azure DevOps repositories** option, use a `checkout` step or `uses` statement in the YAML pipeline:

   ```yaml
   steps: